-- 89. Plaintiff incorporates all of the above paragraphs as though fully set forth herein. - 90.
+- 77. Plaintiff incorporates all of the above paragraphs as though fully set forth herein. - 78.
 Under the Fourteenth Amendment of the United States Constitution, the Government may not "deprive any person of life, liberty, or property, without due process of law."
 U.S. CONST.
 Amend.
 I.

-- 91. As the Supreme Court has explained, "[a] statute which upon its face, and as authoritatively construed, is so vague and indefinite as to permit the punishment of the fair use of this opportunity is repugnant to the guaranty of liberty contained in the Fourteenth Amendment."
+- 79. As the Supreme Court has explained, "[a] statute which upon its face, and as authoritatively construed, is so vague and indefinite as to permit the punishment of the fair use of this opportunity is repugnant to the guaranty of liberty contained in the Fourteenth Amendment."
 Cramp v.
 Bd. of Pub.
-Instruction of Orange Cty., Fla., 368 U.S. 278, 288 (1961). - 92.
-The Supreme Court has further explained the same prohibition of vagueness applies to oaths. "[A]n oath may not be so vague that "men of common intelligence \681 must necessarily guess at its meaning and differ as to its application, (because such an oath) violates the first essential of due process of law."
-Cole, 405 U.S. at 680-81 (quoting Cramp, 368 U.S. at 287.SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts are void for vagueness. - 93.
+Instruction of Orange Cty., Fla., 368 U.S. 278, 288 (1961). - 80.
+The Supreme Court has further explained the same prohibition of vagueness applies to oaths. "[A]n oath may not be so vague that "men of common intelligence 681 must necessarily guess at its meaning and differ as to its application, (because such an oath) violates the first essential of due process of law."
+Cole, 405 U.S. at 680-81 (quoting Cramp, 368 U.S. at 287.SB 327 and the mandated "No Boycott of Israel" certifications in Georgia contracts are void for vagueness. - 81.
 The vagueness doctrine applies to language "which either forbids or requires the doing of an act in terms so vague that men of common intelligence must necessarily guess at its meaning and differ as to its application violates the first essential of due process of law."
 Connally v.
 Gen. Constr.
-Co., 269 U.S. 385, 391 (1926). - 94.
-Absent an injunction, Plaintiff will suffer irreparable harm because she will be prevented by the certification requirement in the Executive Order from receiving the facilitation otherwise offered to speak on Defendants' campuses.
-Plaintiff will be chilled in her personal capacity to advocate for

-Palestinian rights and contract with the state on equal terms to those who do not boycott Israel.
+Co., 269 U.S. 385, 391 (1926). - 82.
+Absent an injunction, Plaintiff will suffer irreparable harm because she will be prevented by the certification requirement in the Executive Order from speaking on Defendants' campuses as a speaker.
+Plaintiff will be chilled in her personal capacity to advocate for Palestinian rights and contract with the state on equal terms to those who do not boycott Israel.

-95. If Defendants are not enjoined from enforcing SB 327, and from including the "No Boycott of Israel" clause in state contracts, Plaintiff and all advocates for Palestine will be effectively prohibited, on the basis of a vague certification requirement, from entering into any agreement with the State of Georgia unless they abandon their constitutionally-protected views and inherently expressive activity.
+83. If Defendants are not enjoined from enforcing SB 327, and from including the "No Boycott of Israel" clause in state contracts, Plaintiff and all advocates for Palestine will be effectively prohibited, on the basis of a vague certification requirement, from entering into any agreement with the State of Georgia unless they give up their constitutionally-protected views.